 Around 4,100 students and approximately 300 members of faculty make up the Baylor University Hanmaker School of Business.
 Top ranking programs attract students from across the country, with undergraduates having a choice from 16 major areas of study.
 Campuses are also located in both Dallas and Austin, Texas.

-This entrepreneurship major comprises 15 courses tailored to the knowledge and skills you’ll need to succeed in new business ownership and management.
-You’ll learn to identify new and viable opportunities, develop venture management skills, and expand on your knowledge of the entrepreneurial field.
+Baylor offers one of the best undergraduate entrepreneurship programs out there.
+The entrepreneurship major comprises 15 courses tailored to the knowledge and skills you’ll need to succeed in new business ownership and management.
+You’ll learn:

 As Baylor University is a private institution, all undergraduate students pay the same tuition fees regardless of their residency.
 This equates to around $44,544, plus fees of $4,902, and $13,730 room and board.
 Over 90% of students receive financial aid, while more than 85% receive academic scholarships.